cs675-spring20-projs/lab0/README.md

 <p>
 Now you need to submit your Lab 0.
 Commit your change and push it to the remote repository.
-And then, you will create a tar ball that contains all the code src files for Lab 0 by doing the following:
+And then, you will create a tar ball that contains all the src files for Lab 0 by doing the following:

 <pre>